SQ2CPA/wspr2sondehub/README.md

 3. Edit your details in `settings.json`.
 You will find some examples in `settings.example.json`.

 4. Run your script by `npm run start`

-Upload to APRSIS is currently not supported.

-Uploading listeners to sondehub is also disabled.

 ## How to add into crontab? (run every 5 minutes)